digital-asset/daml-on-fabric/README.md

 **Important: the ledger will connect to a Fabric network specified in *config-local.yaml* file.**

-If you want to run the ledger against something other than the local Fabric test network you should specify the configuration of the network providing the additional argument to SBT, like this:
+If you want to run the ledger against something other than the local Fabric test network, you should specify the configuration of the network by providing the additional `fabricConfigFile` argument, as shown below:

 ```
 sbt "run ..." -J-DfabricConfigFile=<configuration file>